blloop/weeklies-alpha/README.md

 ## Features

-- Simple calendar week layout with navigation bar
+- Simple calendar week layout with event blocks displayed
-- Add an event by title, day of the week, and time span
+- Add an event from the navigation bar or by selecting a cell
-- Click an existing event to modify any of the fields or delete it
+- Edit or delete an event by selecting the existing event
 - Delete all events with a single click in the options menu
-- Choose between 4 different accent colors with an option for 24 hour time
+- Choose between 7 different accent colors with an option for 24 hour time

 ## Usage